San-Bed/Lindenmayer-System/README.md

 # Lindenmayer-System

-This program draws random geometric structures with a L-System (see https://en.wikipedia.org/wiki/L-system).
-The system is initialized with a JSON file with the keys.
+This program draws random geometric structures with a [LSystem] (https://en.wikipedia.org/wiki/L-system).
+The system is initialized with a JSON file specifying the keys.
 An example is:

 ```
 {